 What is electronic stability control?

 Electronic stability control (ESC) is a safety feature which prevents drivers from losing control of the vehicle.
-But how does it work, and what are the benefits?

 It wasn’t until the late 80s and early 90s that ESC became standardised, and more manufacturers started fitting it in their cars.